Wyko/netcrawl/README.md

 # netcrawl

-Netcrawl is a network discovery tool designed to poll one or more devices, inventory them, and then continue the process through the device's neighbors.
+Netcrawl is a tool designed to discover and poll one or more devices, inventory them, and then provide useful data on the processed devices.

 This package is still in development.

 ## Features

+* Switchport Tracing: Discover which devices and interfaces have seen a particular MAC
+* Wireless Audit: Discovers likely matches for rogue wireless devices among physically connected devices on a subnet
+* MAC Audit: Discover potential unauthorized switches on your network
 * Automatically backs up device configurations
-* Stores MAC addresses by interface, allowing for switchport tracing of devices
 * Stores a neighbor database to find layer two connection mappings
 * Multiple ways to auto-detect system type of newly discovered devices
 * Works with Nmap to allow for discovery of both neighboring and seperated devices